A lot of people don't know the difference between foundation and concealer, and as a result, they end up using the wrong product for their skin type.

 Concealer should be applied after foundation with gentle dabbing motions using either your finger or a brush/sponge specifically designed for this purpose.

-Foundation generally provides an overall matte finish, while many concealers contain moisturizing ingredients like hyaluronic acid that give them a slightly dewy finish when used on their own (though some formulas do offer both matte and dewy finishes).
+The foundation generally provides an overall matte finish, while many concealers contain moisturizing ingredients like hyaluronic acid that give them a slightly dewy finish when used on their own (though some formulas do offer both matte and dewy finishes).

 When and How to Use a Foundation